 📞 Need Help Selecting the Right Screws?

-At Horizon Inc, we specialise in supplying high-quality fasteners tailored for electronics and PCB applications.
+At Horizon Inc, we specialize in supplying high-quality fasteners tailored for electronics and PCB applications.

 Contact us today to discuss your electronics fastening needs: